bigcommerce-edu/assets-makeswift-core/Module01_InstallingAndUsing/04_UsingTheMakeswiftInstaller.md

-# Using the CLI Installer
+# Using the Makeswift Installer

 ## The Installation Process